Learning Unmasking Policies for Diffusion Language Models: Background

-Despite the undeniable recent success of confidence-based samplers, relying on handcrafted solutions comes with certain drawbacks.
-Beyond the obvious need for careful design (e.g., selecting an appropriate confidence measure or threshold value $\lambda$), we also found that these methods often exhibit high sensitivity to the exact sampling configuration.
-For instance, many heuristics rely on semi-autoregressive (semi-AR) generation \citep{arriola2025block,llada2025}, where decoding proceeds one ``block'' of tokens at a time, with block length $BL$ serving as yet another hyperparameter.
-As shown in \autoref{fig:motivation}, outside this semi-AR regime, confidence-based heuristics can degrade to below-random performance and may no longer benefit from increased compute budgets (i.e., higher numbers of function evaluations, NFEs).
-These limitations raise a natural question whether effective sampling methods can be \textit{learned} rather than manually designed, which we explore next.
+Despite the undeniable success of confidence-based samplers, relying on handcrafted solutions comes with drawbacks.
+Beyond the obvious need for careful design (e.g., selecting an appropriate confidence measure or threshold $\lambda$), we also found that these methods often exhibit high sensitivity to the exact sampling configuration.
+For instance, many heuristics rely on semi-autoregressive (semi-AR) generation \citep{arriola2025block,llada2025}, where diffusion decoding proceeds one ``block'' of contiguous tokens at a time, with block length $BL$ serving as yet another hyperparameter.
+As shown in \autoref{fig:motivation}, outside this semi-AR regime, the performance of confidence-based heuristics can degrade below that of a random unmasking, and no longer benefit from increased compute (i.e., higher numbers of function evaluations, NFEs).
+These limitations raise the question of whether effective sampling methods can be \textit{learned} rather than manually tuned.